nitlang/nit/share/man/nitls.md

 # DESCRIPTION

-`nitls` is used to list Nit files in directories and extract the module-group-project relation.
+`nitls` is used to list Nit files in directories and extract the module-group-package relation.

 It is basically a `ls` or a simple `find` specialized on `.nit` source files.